 Research opportunities with the Fuxjager Lab

-We are currently recruiting a postdoctoral researcher to join the research team, and will also consider taking on graduate students who are strong independent workers with a clear vision of their research goals.
-Additionally, we have some opportunities open for undergraduates interested in biological research with the lab.
+We recently moved to Brown University and are actively setting up shop.
+I am always interested in taking on postdocs and graduate students who are strong independent workers with a clear vision of their research goals.
+Additionally, we have opportunities open for undergraduates interested in biological research with the lab.
 Follow the links below for more information about each opportunity.

 prospective graduate students

-Successful applicants are guaranteed funding through teaching assistantships (2 years MS, and 5 years PhD), but promising applicants are also eligible for funding through research assistantships.
-The Biology Department at Wake Forest is made of a diverse and vibrant research community, with specialties in the areas of organismal biology.
-The Fuxjager lab is uniquely positioned with both organismal biologists, as well as molecular biologists in the Medical School at WFU.
+Successful applicants are guaranteed funding through research assistantships (5 years PhD).
+The Department of Ecology and Evolutionary Biology at Brown is made of a diverse and vibrant research community, with specialties in the areas of organismal biology.
+The opportunities for collaboration are endless.

-Interested applicants should contact the lab PI, Matt Fuxjager, directly by email (firstname.lastname@example.org).
+Interested applicants should contact the lab PI, Matt Fuxjager, directly by email (matthew_fuxjager @ brown.edu).
 Include a copy of your CV, as well as detailed statement (not to exceed one page) that specifically outlines the research questions you’d like to pursue for your graduate work.

-Undergraduates are a core part of our lab's research program, and there are opportunities to gain both valuable skills and WFU Biology credit from working in our lab!
+Undergraduates are a core part of our lab's research program, and there are opportunities to gain both valuable skills and credit from working in our lab!